arv-anshul/campusx-real-estate/OBJECTIVES.md

 - [ ] Fetch the new discussed Gurgaon data and perform EDA on it.
 Then, use that data in the project for better analysis and prediction.
 - [ ] Do something about Recommender system.

+## Analytics Features

+- [ ] Add selectbox to select CITY and also refresh the map which recenter the map to the city.
+- [ ] Add BHK radio button in `scatter_mapbox` plot.
+- [ ] Create new page and add better plots in new page.

 # Features

 - [ ] Use `st.tabs()` instead of `st.radio()` for good UI.